Philadelphia Election riot: Background

 The Quakers had dominated the political landscape of Philadelphia for years and the growing German population seemed to be a means by which they could continue this domination.
 Realizing this, John Kinsey and, particularly, Isaac Norris II led the Quakers in attempting to convince the Germans to vote along with their interests.
 Attempts to persuade the increasing German population seemed to be paying off, as voter turnout tripled between 1739 and 1740.
-The German population found the Pacifism of the Quakers attractive, as the former saw it as protection from the draft and high taxes.
+The German population found the pacifism of the Quakers attractive, as the former saw it as protection from the draft and high taxes.
 However, John Isaac also drew the Germans to their cause by making property available to them, in addition to doing regular business with the Germans.

 Although the Quakers had won the favor of the German citizens, they, like the Anglicans, resented the Germans who had begun migrating to the colony after 1715.
 By the 1750s, the German population of Pennsylvania had increased greatly, with 40% of the colony's constituents being German.
 Throughout the same decade, the German vote was effectively split and didn't play much of a role in elections; however, that began to change in the 1760s, when the Propriety Party began to recruit the equally disliked Dutch to their side, and the Quakers saw it necessary to redouble their efforts to gain the support of the Germans.
 The Germans were much more fond of farming than politics, thus, rather than striving to gain political power themselves, they fancied their position as swing voters, as it ensured that they would also benefit from those who needed their support.

 Failing to win the favor of the German vote, William Allen and his fellow Anglicans sought to amend the election process by reviving a 1739 election law that provided party-specific election inspectors.
 In part, this was because of the distrust of the Quakers which derived from their prior electoral day transgressions.
 The Quakers, from 1739 to 1741, had taken advantage of the voting process.
-The election official would collect the filled out ballot from the citizen and run it upstairs to the counting area, by blocking the stairs and only allowing favorable ballots through.
+The elected official would collect the filled out ballot from the citizen and run it upstairs to the counting area, by blocking the stairs and only allowing favorable ballots through.
 Allen hoped that the revival of the election law would allow for a fair vote.
 However, the two sides could not agree on the means by which to guarantee a fair election and, as such, distrust grew between the two sides.

 With election day coming fast, both sides had damning rumors swirling around their respective camps.
 The Quakers believed that the Anglicans were going to attack the polls with a large number of vigilantes, which they were, as a few dozen sailors had been hired.
 On the other hand, the Anglicans believed that the Quakers were upping their effort to obstruct the voting officials by bringing even more Germans, which they were, and other citizens who were seen as unqualified to vote.